PacificBiosciences/apps-scripts/Reseq_BigGenome/README.md

 ## 2_sharedReads.sh
 *Generate list of reads mapped to both contig sets*

-This is the most time and compute intensive step.
+NOTE: This is the most time and compute intensive step.
 Samtools uses a lot of memory at this step so monitor your resource usage.
 Perhaps there is a better way to pull the read IDs?

 Input: Two SMRT Link job paths, number of processors to use.